Spin caloritronics as a probe of nonunitary superconductors: Materials and Methods

 \subsection{Spin current response to the thermal gradient}

 In spin-triplet superconductors, both quasiparticles and Cooper pairs carry the spin and electric currents.
-Using Eq.~\eqref{delgRA} and Eq.~\eqref{delga}, the spin and electric currents carried by the quasiparticles are expressed via the Green functions as~\cite{matsushita2022spin},
+With Eq.~\eqref{delgRA} and Eq.~\eqref{delga}, the spin and electric currents carried by the quasiparticles are expressed as~\cite{matsushita2022spin},